Varanasi: Demographics

 According to provisional data from the 2011 census, the Varanasi urban agglomeration had a population of 1,435,113, with 761,060 men and 674,053 women.
 The Varanasi municipal corporation and CB had a combined population of 1,212,610 of which 642,882 were males and 569,728 in 2011.
 The population in the age group of 0 to 6 years was 137,111.

 The population of the Varanasi urban agglomeration in 2001 was 1,371,749 with a ratio of 879 females every 1,000 males.
 However, the area under Varanasi Nagar Nigam has a population of 1,100,748 with a ratio of 883 females for every 1,000 males.
 The literacy rate in the urban agglomeration is 77% while that in the municipal corporation area is 78%.
 Approximately 138,000 people in the municipal area live in slums.

 Religion

 Hinduism is predominantly followed in Varanasi with Islam being the largest minority.
 Nearly 70% of the population follows Hinduism.
 The city also agglomerate different religions such as Christianity, Sikhism, Jainism and Buddhism.
 The city is also a centre for Buddhist pilgrimage.
-At Sarnath, Buddha gave his first teaching after attaining enlightenment.
-Hence, agglomerating Buddhist population in the region.
+At Sarnath, just northeast of Varanasi, the Buddha gave his first teaching (Dhammacakkappavattana Sutta) after attaining enlightenment.
+According to the Buddhavaṃsa, a hagiographical Buddhist text, Varanasi is stated to have been the birthplace of the previous Buddha, known as Kassapa Buddha.

 In the sacred geography of India Varanasi is known as the "microcosm of India".
 In addition to its 3,300 Hindu religious places, Varanasi has 12 churches, three Jain mandirs, nine Buddhist shrines, three Gurdwaras (Sikh shrines), and 1,388 Muslim holy places.